kezhuw/go-leveldb-benchmarks/README.md

 * [kezhuw/leveldb](https://github.com/kezhuw/leveldb) Go implementation.

 ## Benchmark Results
-In labtop: MacBook Pro (Retina, 13-inch, Mid 2014), 3 GHz Intel Core i7, 16 GB 1600 MHz DDR3.
-There are about 10 GB free memory and no swap used in testing.
+In labtop: MacBook Pro (Retina, 13-inch, Mid 2014), 3 GHz Intel Core i7, 16 GB 1600 MHz DDR3, 512 SSD.
+There are about 10 GB free memory, 70 GB free SSD, and no swap used in testing.

 Default options: No sync, No bloom filter, Snappy compression.
 The results may not be accurate, and may contain errors.
 If in doubt,